roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut In Training Ch.
-03 ****** bydlsloan© She stopped looking at herself and looked at the guys, expecting them to be frowning or laughing at her awkward attempts.
+She stopped looking at herself and looked at the guys, expecting them to be frowning or laughing at her awkward attempts.
 Instead, they were still gawking at her, their eyes locked to her body, silly boyish grins on their faces.
 Instantly, she began to relax.
 She focused on them instead of herself, watching them as she moved, paying attention to how they reacted to certain movements.
 She remembered Coco telling her to watch them, that their eyes would tell her what to do.
 Sure enough, she found herself moving fluidly, confidently now, her body jerking and grinding and twisting to the thick beats.

  "Your love is like bad medicine.
 Bad medicine is what I need," the song said.
 She thought it was especially appropriate.
 Her disease was a slight aversion to cum.
 And the medicine was a heavy dose of it.
 Bad medicine?
 Well, hopefully not.
 Think positive thoughts, associate it with good things, she reminded herself.
 She looked at the dorky grins on the faces of men who in other settings were successful, distinguished businessmen and community leaders.
 She realized she had them in the palm of her hand.
 She wiggled her ass and their eyes boggled back and forth.
 She ran her hands over her breasts and they licked their lips.